ceqi/qc-pocket/_posts/2020-03-22-consistent-hashing.md

 A: server = hash_func(key) modulo
 N where N is number of servers.

-Problem for this approach is that when rehashing, most keys are rehashed resulting in cache miss and performance hit.
+Problem for this approach is that when rehashing, most keys are rehashed resulting in cache miss (horizontal scalability problem) and performance hit (non-uniform distribution problem).

 Consistent hashing is a distributed hashing mechanism that's not depended on number of servers.

 Keys and servers are assigned on a `Hash Ring`, a virtual circle.
+Servers are put on the ring through hash functions.
+Find server by travelling clock-wise on the ring.
+This solves the cache miss issue, only (number of keys / number of servers) keys need to be remapped.

-Virtual nodes to balance the load.
+Virtual nodes or replicas to balance the load.
+As the number of replicas or virtual nodes in the hash ring increase, the key distribution becomes more and more uniform.